 How will I communicate with my child while they are on this trip?

 We are a technology-free program, meaning that your child won’t have access to their phones or other electronic devices over the course of their trip.
 Since physical mail to Costa Rica is frustratingly slow, we have an email stop as a part of the program instead of a physical mail stop.
 Parents, relatives, and friends are welcome to use this to send an email to a student that they know (the trip leader will share the emails with the student).
 If you have an urgent message to get to your child, please call our office and we’ll work to get you connected with your child.

 What luggage should my child check on the plane?
 What should be carried on?

 This question is addressed in detail in our Travel Information document for enrolled students.
 Generally speaking, however, your child will be checking a backpacking pack containing the majority of their gear, while carrying-on their medications and a few other travel essentials.
 Hiking boots should be worn on the plane in the event of a delayed or lost bag.

 Is this trip van-supported?
 How do they get from place to place?

 Apogee’s leaders do not drive on international trips.
 Instead, Apogee works with a transportation company in Costa Rica to shuttle the group from place to place.
 This means that there is no van in which students can leave extra belongings.
 To that end, please follow the packing list very closely to avoid over-packing.
-Their backpack should not be full to the brim upon departure, as they’ll need some room in the pack to carry group gear on occasion.

 What does the community service portion of this trip entail?